All Master’s and Doctoral Applicants must submit:

 Submit Supporting Documents

 Master's applicants need to submit two (2) letters of recommendation.
 Doctoral applicants will be asked to submit three (3) letters of recommendation.
-You will be asked to provide (names and email addresses) referees during the application process and an automated request will be sent out after the completion of your application.
+You will be asked to provide (names and email addresses) referees during the online application process and an automated request will be sent out after the completion of your application.
 Alternatively, you may use the graduate admissions recommendation form (pdf) to request letters of recommendations.

 Recommendations should be from instructors who have taught you, ideally in the field to which you are applying.
 Recommendations may also be from employers or supervisors who are in a position to compare your performance to that of your peers.
 Please use the recommendation form for these.